Bill Woodson: Film and television career

-Woodson had a small live-action appearance in the 1953 sci-fi film The Beast from 20,000 Fathoms, as a newscaster.
-Another on-screen role was as Sergeant Ed Blankey on the 1959–1960 drama television series This Man Dawson and as Major Dudley in 1960 in an episode of the situation comedy The Tom Ewell Show.
+Woodson had a on-screen role as Sergeant Ed Blankey on the 1959–1960 drama television series This Man Dawson and as Major Dudley in 1960 in an episode of the situation comedy The Tom Ewell Show.
 In 1967, he became the narrator for The Invaders.
 In 1963–1964, he portrayed the ringmaster on the ABC drama The Greatest Show on Earth.
 He also narrated for NFL Films.

 In the 1970s, Woodson's television work included the opening narrative of The Odd Couple, the narration for the pilot of The Life and Times of Grizzly Adams, and a brief appearance on one episode of The Mary Tyler Moore Show.
 In 1977–1978, he was the voice of the sheriff on CB Bears on NBC.

 He was also a featured but un-credited voice-over announcer for WKRP In Cincinnati.
 It was his voice, inviting the audience to stay tuned for the epilogue for each episode.
 He also did a number of voice roles in several episodes, including the pre-recorded announcer of the intro to Les Nessman's newscasts.

 In 1983, the actor served as the narrator for the miniseries adaptation of Herman Wouk's novel The Winds of War, and its sequel miniseries, War and Remembrance also based on the sequel novel.
 In this capacity, he would explain to the television audience the large-scale historical events that provide the context for the storylines of the two miniseries.